SUNET/te-canvas/canvas-admin.md

 1. Go to: Admin > Developer Keys > [+ Developer Key] > [+ LTI Key]
 2. Choose method: "Enter URL", and enter:
     - JSON URL: https://te-canvas.sunet.se/lti.json
-      Key Name: te-canvas (or whatever you like)
+    - Key Name: te-canvas (or whatever you like)
 3. Under "State" click "ON"
 4. Copy the Client ID number which is visible in the column "Details".
-Note that this the string which is shown above the button "Show Key", *not* the string you get if you click this button.
+Note that this is the string which is shown above the button "Show Key", *not* the string you get if you click this button.
 5. Email the Client ID to the person at Sunet who is helping you set this up.
 To complete the installation we will also need:
     - URL of your Canvas and TimeEdit instances
     - API key for Canvas
     - Username, password, and SOAP API certificate for TimeEdit
-6. Once you have received a reply that the server has been updated with your information you can go ahead and activate the app.
+6. Once you have received a reply that the server has been updated with your information you can activate the app.
 To activate te-canvas on a specific course:
     - Go to Course > Settings > Apps > [View App Configurations] > [+ App]
     - Choose "By Client ID" and paste the Client ID from step 4, click Submit.